awesomeROCKS0/big_ideas_lab/README.md

 # big_ideas_lab
-thurl
+written by Justin, Jacob, and Shash

-Justin and Jacob
+This program asks for the user's name and birth month then prints both out

-This program asks fo the user's name and birth month then prints both out
+# Install: copy the Program.ipynb file and transfer it to a Python Jupyter Notebook

-i added something
+To contribute to this project prompt the user to enter their birthdate, print out their atsronomy sign To contribut make sure to read our code of conduct and be kind